 Certain converters do have a specific sound if you push them, like the stuff by Burl Audio, which sounds really good for recording.
 But for mixing, I probably wouldn't use that kind of stuff because what I'm hearing isn't necessarily what's going to print in the box.
 You're making decisions based on what the converter is showing you, so unless you're printing the analog signal out of the computer and recording it back in again, I wouldn't want to be listening to that.
 So I just use the Avid converters.

 On the microphone side, I see the Sony C800 pop up a lot for you on vocals.
 Is that still a go-to for you?

 Yes, it is.
 I think that mic goes through phases of being cool and uncool.
 But I think it's on the upswing again, haha.

-At one point I had a collection of things like the U47, U67, 351 and C12.
+I often use things like the U47, U67, 251 and C12.
 As far as modern mics go, I like the Blue Bottle.
 It's big and can be difficult to place, but it's won many shootouts.
-Other than that one, I don't use a lot of modern mics.

 What's your desk of preference?

 I'll use what's available, but I'd be happy to record a whole album using an SSL E Series console, even though people tend to say "track with a Neve and mix with an SSL".
 But I don't buy into that.